All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 MAE 231A.
 Foundations of Solid Mechanics (4)

 Specification of stress and strain; infinitesimal and finite deformation; conservation equations; typical constitutive equations; minimum potential energy principle.
-Prerequisites: MAE 131B or consent of instructor.
+Prerequisites: graduate standing.

 MAE 231B.
 Elasticity (4)

 Basic field equations.
 Typical boundary value problems of classical linear elasticity.
 Problems of plane stress and plane strain.
 Variational principles.
 Prerequisites: MAE 209/BENG 209, or MAE 231A, or consent of instructor.